scrapy/scrapy/docs/topics/loaders.rst

 .. class:: ItemLoader([item], \**kwargs)

     Return a new Item Loader for populating the given Item.
-If no item is given, one is instantiated automatically using the class in :attr:`default_item_class`.
+If no *item* is specified during instantiation, one is instantiated automatically using the class in :attr:`default_item_class`.
+If an item is specified during instantiation it is assumed to have been processed through the input and output processors already.
+If *values* is specified during instantiation it will be processed through the input processors during __init__() and through the output processors during load_item().

-    The item and the remaining keyword arguments are assigned to the Loader context (accesible through the :attr:`context` attribute).
+    The item and the remaining keyword arguments (except for values) are assigned to the Loader context (accesible through the :attr:`context` attribute).

     .. method:: get_value(value, \*processors, \**kwargs)